 - a.
 Describe how your agency will implement a CTI Team including process for referrals, engagement and enrollment, assessment, staffing, identification of transition points, utilization of community resources, and discharge. - b.
-Describe the approach the CTI Team will use to ensure the development of strong working relationships with inpatient facilities, emergency departments, and CPEPs.
+Describe the approach the CTI Team will use to ensure the development of strong working relationships with hospitals including inpatient facilities, emergency departments, and CPEPs.
 Describe the strategies the CTI Team will use to ensure timely and on-going communications. - c.
 Describe your agency's experience in providing and coordinating care, both internally and externally, among behavioral health, medical, housing, forensic, and other services/providers.
 Describe your agency's experience creating a continuum of integrated services that promote recovery, independence, and individual choice.
 Describe how the CTI Team will work closely with providers on behalf of individuals and ensure warm handoffs.
-Describe a specific experience in providing and coordinating care for transition age youth, ages 16 to25, including relationships with youth-serving resources such as schools, child welfare, youth development programs, etc.
+Describe, if applicable, a specific experience in providing and coordinating care for transition age youth, ages 16 to 25, including relationships with youth-serving resources such as schools, child welfare, youth development programs, etc. If not applicable, note that. - d.
+Describe how the CTI will receive referrals during off hours and how they will be addressed.

-- d.
 Describe how the CTI Team will coordinate with hospital settings and staff to review referrals within 24 hours and meet face-to-face with individuals to begin the engagement process, and facilitate and coordinate prior discharge efforts with the providers identified in the individual's discharge and recovery plan.
 Describe how you will ensure individuals, hospitals, and community providers have immediate access to the CTI Team. - e.
 Describe how the CTI Team will conduct assertive and persistent outreach to establish trust and foster engagement; and for those referred, how the coordinated care transition activities will be conducted during inpatient stay or in other sites and continue through transition to community housing, treatment, and supports. - f.
-Describe your agency's success in assisting individuals in achieving permanent housing including your applicant's interface with the NYC Human Resources Administration or your Local Government Units (LGUs). - g.
-Describe your agency's success in assisting individuals in achieving community inclusion and reducing social isolation.
-Describe your agency's success in assisting individuals with additional sectors such as entitlements, education or vocational goals, food, transportation, etc. - h.
-Describe your agency's plan for individual assessment and person-centered care planning, including ways in which the plan engages and motivates individuals toward their recovery. - i.
+Describe your agency's success in assisting individuals in achieving permanent housing including working with your Local Government Units (LGUs). - g.
+Describe how the CTI Team will assist individuals in achieving community inclusion and reducing social isolation.
+Describe how the CTI Team will assist individuals with additional sectors such as entitlements, education or vocational goals, food, transportation, etc. - h.
+Describe your agency's plan for individual assessment and person-centered

+- care planning, including ways in which the plan engages and motivates individuals toward their recovery. - i.
 Describe how the CTI Team will use digital technology to support client engagement in care.
 Technology supports include tools and resources for identifying potential clients, communicating, and responding to referral sources, communicating with clients and key support persons, care planning, and transition planning.
 Describe digital tools available, or that will be available to staff, as well as those available to participants.
 Describe how the use of digital technology will capture and analyze data for potential action steps for the participant and program activities.